data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 **Project ID**: Project of the BigQuery dataset.
 When running on a Dataproc cluster, this can be left blank, which will use the project of the cluster.

+**Location**: The location where the BigQuery dataset and GCS staging bucket will get created.
+For example, 'us-east1' for regional bucket, 'us' for multi-regional bucket.
+A complete list of available locations can be found at https://cloud.google.com/bigquery/docs/locations.
+This value is ignored if an existing GCS bucket is specified, as the staging bucket and the BigQuery dataset will be created in the same location as that bucket.

 **Staging Bucket**: GCS bucket to write change events to before loading them into staging tables.
 Changes are written to a directory that contains the replicator name and namespace.
 It is safe to use the same bucket across multiple replicators within the same instance.
 If it is shared by replicators across